 Reference and instruction services are offered in each library to provide students and faculty with professional research assistance.
-Both locations offer library instruction sessions to individuals and classes as well as new student group orientations.
+Both locations offer library instruction sessions to individuals and classes, along with student group orientations.
 For off-campus access to research help, a 24/7 chat service is accessible via the library's homepage.
 The chat service can also be accessed through course menus in Blackboard.